Naproxen Vs Ibuprofen: Which Anti-Inflammatory Is Better?

 Both medications carry similar risks, but some differences make one preferable in certain situations.
 Gastrointestinal side effects like stomach upset, ulcers, and bleeding can occur with both drugs, though some studies suggest naproxen may carry a slightly higher risk due to its longer presence in your system.

-Cardiovascular risks are a concern with all NSAIDs, and naproxen may increase the risk of heart attack and stroke more than ibuprofen, particularly with long-term use.
-However, both medications should be used cautiously in people with heart disease, high blood pressure, or stroke history.
+Cardiovascular risks are a concern with all NSAIDs.
+Some research suggests ibuprofen may carry a slightly higher cardiovascular risk than naproxen with long-term use, though findings vary.
+Both medications should be used cautiously in people with heart disease, high blood pressure, or a history of stroke.

 Kidney function can be affected by both drugs, but ibuprofen's shorter half-life may make it slightly safer for people with mild kidney impairment.
 Neither medication should be used by people with severe kidney disease without medical supervision.